waldzellai/adk-typescript/README.md

 # Google Agent Development Kit (ADK) - TypeScript

+[THIS IS NOT READY FOR USE: WILL BE TODAY]

 This is the TypeScript version of Google's Agent Development Kit (ADK), converted from the original Python SDK.
 The goal of this project is to provide a TypeScript implementation that mirrors the structure and functionality of the Python version as closely as possible.

 ## Installation